Nagai-S/moneybook-v-2/README.md

 * Update market value of investment funds daily and, you can manage all assets include investment funds.

 ### Pie Chart
-Displayed as a pie chart following percentage.
+Display as a pie chart following percentage.
 * Percentage of each account and investment funds of assets
 * Percentage of investment funds
 * Percentage of each genre of expence and income this month.

 ### With iPhone
-* Using ShortCutApplication of iOS, register using history easier.
+* Using ShortCutApplication of iOS, register used history easier.

 ## Outlook
 * Register periodic event